PhoenixTales/phoenix-docs/lore/arcane.md

 ## The Mages do not act as Priests

-The mages in the colony do not do any kind of religious or cultic service as a Priest would do, nor do they teach in the Old Camp, nor judge.
+The Mages in the Colony do not do any kind of religious or cultic service as a Priest would do, nor do they teach in the Old Camp, nor judge.

-The mages in the colony are not residing in the chapel in the *function* of priests.
+The Mages in the Colony are not residing in the chapel in the *function* of Priests.
 They are not even using it as a chapel.
 On the contrary, based on the design concepts the building has been a chapel *before*; when the wardens were still living in the castle there may have been a priest here and wardens and prisoners came here to pray or listen to preachings.
 But this is no longer the case.
-The mages have taken the chapel and actually desecrated it in order to use it as their residence and their laboratory.
+The Mages have taken the chapel and actually desecrated it in order to use it as their residence and their laboratory.
 According to the concept arts they have barricaded the windows to create a darker environment and remain undisturbed in their magical studies and practices by anyone outside.
 No one is allowed to enter the chapel, no one is going here to pray or to bring sacrifices to the gods.
 It makes sense, because the fire mages in the colony are just not acting like priests, they are almost purely focused on the Arcane.
-Perhaps other mages *may* work as priests and/or take this role more serious, they may preach and fulfill other cultic duties.
-But the circle of fire in the colony is obviously not interested much in this regard.
+Perhaps other Mages *may* work as Priests and/or take this role more serious, they may preach and fulfill other cultic duties.
+But the Circle of Fire in the Colony is obviously not interested much in this regard.
 Although based on our research, according to which we can assume that most of the convicts may primarily pray to Beliar, they have not much business doing so anyway.

 ## The Mages practice Arcane Magic

 The mages in the colony are practicing *Arcane* magic, as we know.
 In this context we should be aware of what this term "Arcane" usually means in the context of RPGs.
-In Dungeons & Dragons and many other rpg systems, so-called "Arcane Magic" is seen in opposition to "Divine Magic".
+In Dungeons & Dragons and many other RPG systems, so-called "Arcane Magic" is seen in opposition to "Divine Magic".
 Divine magic is associated with clerics, while Arcane Magic is at the total opposite of the spectrum; it is practiced often by those who despise the clergy, by occult circles and idiosyncratic individuals.

 > Arcane power at its heart is really in a way about hacking the multiverse.
 It's about taking a code and messing with the code around you.
 If you imagine the D&D multiverse and its magic, almost being like the matrix this world created by this magical code, arcane spellcasters are basically messing with it. ([Jeremy Crawford](https://www.dndbeyond.com/posts/135-arcane-and-divine-magic-in-dungeons-and-dragons))